 6 – Artificial Intelligence

 Zukosky’s mention of simulation technology is a great transition into our sixth healthcare trend for 2020 – artificial intelligence.
 We couldn’t, after all, talk about the future of any industry without mentioning artificial intelligence.
 Artificial intelligence will continue to change healthcare in so many ways.
 Generally speaking, artificial intelligence will open the doors for humans and technology to connect in a way that we can monitor human activity more so than ever before.
 When it comes to healthcare, this means providers will be able to use artificial intelligence to treat patients on a whole new level.
-For example, this groundbreaking technology could help providers to diagnose patients in parts of the world where there is a shortage of doctors, without the doctor having to actually be on location and physically see the patient.
+For example, this groundbreaking technology could help providers to diagnose patients in parts of the world where there is a shortage of doctors, without the doctor having to actually be on location and physically see the patient (remote patient monitoring).
 Some even predict that artificial intelligence could enhance treatments, such as radiology, to the point that providers will no longer need to take tissue samples from patients.
 These few examples are just barely delving into the surface of the ways in which the healthcare industry is using artificial intelligence.

 7 – Value-based healthcare

-In general, as you look back on healthcare trends one through six, all of them are essentially centered on the theme of data collection and ways to improve patient experience.
+In general, as you look back technology trends in healthcare (one through six), all of them are essentially centered on the theme of data collection and ways to improve patient experience.
 Our seventh and final healthcare trend of 2020 follows that same theme.
 Value-based care, or paying physicians based on the quality of care they provide instead of the number of patients they see or the hours they log in a day, is a growing trend.
 As technology allows us to better measure patient outcomes, value-based care payment models will grow.
 Things like Electronic Medical Records, blockchain systems, and artificial intelligence will give healthcare systems the tools they need to determine which treatment plans work, which ones don’t, and how to get the best health outcomes.
 As these measurements become more precise, paying physicians based on their patients’ health outcomes will become more and more justifiable.
 Some health systems have already adopted this payment model, as did the Center for Medicare and Medicaid Services, operated by the federal government.